forgery810/fl-studio-alesis-vixx/README.md

 # fl-studio-alesis-vixx

+**** 2.03 Update ***

+Fixed bug that prevented some of the buttons from functioning

+	*********

 **** 2.02 Update ****

 New Layout for Sustain Pedal

 Script Version 2.00 had a conflict between the Sustain Pedal and one of the knobs.
-To address this the Sustain Pedal must be changed to Channel 2 in the Alesis Layout.
+To address this, in 2.02 the Sustain Pedal must be changed to Channel 2 in the Alesis Layout.
 New layouts have been added.
 Another small bug has been fixed and a couple of new functions added.
 If you don't use Sustain then this update may not be necessary.

 	*********